 If you have been experiencing issues at work, such as discrimination, harassment, wrongful suspension or termination, or are seeking guidance about employment or severance agreements, call 972-301-2937 to get a free consultation with our legal team.

-More Employers Must Comply With Sexual Harassment Laws
+More Employers Must Comply With Texas Sexual Harassment Laws

 Prior to September 1, 2021, only employers with 15 or more employees had to comply with Texas’ workplace sexual harassment laws.
 Victims of harassment in small businesses with fewer than 15 employees had virtually no recourse for their claims.
 Now, any employer with one or more workers can be held liable for workplace sexual harassment.
 This change will force Texas businesses of all sizes to proactively guard against sexual harassment.
-It will also give more victims of harassment the ability to file a claim with the TWC.
+It will also give more victims the ability to file a sexual harassment claim with the Texas Workforce Commission.

 Additionally, SB 45 stipulates that employers and individual managers who know or should have known about sexual harassment must take “immediate and appropriate corrective action.”
 How this amendment will play out in courts is up for debate, but it definitely aims to encourage prompt action as individual employees and corporations can be held liable for a failure to act.
 Employers of all sizes would be wise to institute sexual harassment policies and train supervisors to identify and respond to certain red flags.

-Victims of Sexual Harassment Have Longer to File a Claim
+Victims Have Longer to File a Sexual Harassment Claim in Texas

 Hopefully, this change will empower more victims of sexual harassment to come forward, because they have more time to speak with an attorney and consider their legal options.
 Victims of sexual harassment, in particular, often struggle over whether or not to file a claim.
 They may even question whether their experience even qualifies as harassment.
 Now, victims of workplace sexual harassment do not need to feel as rushed to file a claim, although time is still of the essence when it comes to preserving evidence.